Samsung Galaxy XR headset setup

 Connect the battery pack to the headset

 - Connect the power cable: Insert the cable by sliding the cable end into the power connector on the headset until it clicks.
-Connect the other end to the battery pack.
+Connect the other end to the USB-C port located in the front center of the battery pack.

 Disconnect the power cable